OohBleh/OohBleh.github.io/_posts/2022-2-23-losing-seed.md

 - penalizes playing skill cards and severely limits deck manipulation and blocking, and
 - still has at least $$106$$ HP if given the max HP buff.

 If the player draws Bash too late during the first deck shuffle and has an unfavorable reshuffle with their Strike cards, they are likely unable to survive Gremlin Nob's attack for too many turns, even if they are able to enter the fight with full HP ($$80$$).
 Unmitigated, Gremlin Nob deals a minimum of $$88$$ damage in the first $$6$$ turns.

+For a similar reason, the Defect may also be unable to survive an unfavorable combat against a buffed Gremlin Nob.

+#### What about Watcher?

+While Watcher is highly regarded as the strongest of the $$4$$ characters in _Slay the Spire_, I believe that an unwinnable Watcher seed may be found and proven with the aid of a combat simulator.
+During the first two cycles through her starter deck, Watcher deals a maximum of $$123$$ damage during the first two cycles through the deck.
+If the player is unable to play $$2$$ Strikes during this time, this amount is reduced to $$99$$, which is less than the minimum HP of a HP-buffed Gremlin Nob.
+Remaining in Wrath stance also poses a significant constraint on the player.
+If the player is in Wrath during a $$3$$-attack cycle, then Gremlin Nob's attacks during this time total $$112$$ damage, which eclipses Watcher's starting max HP of $$72$$.

+How many